mlaterman/homelab/README.md

 - nzbget - ubuntu 24.04
   - nzbget - installed manually

-The following setup steps are to be done on the host OS in addition to running the `lxc-playbook.yml` targetting the containers:
+The following setup steps are to be done on the host OS in addition to running `playbook.yml` targetting the containers:

 ### jellyfin setup